 that want to mold the neighborhood and control its direction.

-• You're having trouble agreeing on the physical, social, or economic
+• You are having trouble agreeing on the physical, social, or economic

 future of the neighborhood, or on a large development proposal.

-• The neighborhood's future looks uncertain because of one or more of the following characteristics: low income, high crime rate, too little variety in ages of residents, age of the housing stock, housing obsolescence (tiny closets, no garage, houses too small, etc.), high vacancy rate of residences or commercial buildings, conflict between the long-time residents and in-movers, or significant unresolved blighting influences such as a noisy freeway, ugly factory, or gang activity.
+• The neighborhood's future looks uncertain because of one or more of the following characteristics: low income, high crime rate, too little variety in ages of residents, age of the housing stock, housing obsolescence (due to tiny closets, no garage, houses too small, and such), high vacancy rate of residences or commercial buildings, conflict between the long-time residents and in-movers, or significant unresolved blighting influences such as a noisy freeway, ugly factory, or gang activity.